 The following are some of the best types of exercises for brain injury that you should try to incorporate into your daily routine:

-Aerobic exercises are extremely beneficial for brain injury patients.
+Low-impact exercises, also known as aerobics, are extremely beneficial for brain injury patients.
 Aerobic exercise is any sustained activity that substantially raises your heartbeat, such as swimming, jogging, biking etc… Research shows that “people with TBI who exercised had fewer physical, emotional and cognitive complaints and symptoms” than TBI patients who did not exercise.

 Aerobic exercise is also very helpful for overcoming fatigue after TBI.

 You might be wondering how you can possibly do aerobic exercises if your injury is a severe one.
 Luckily, there are many devices out there, such as Flint Rehab’s FitMi that can help you get your heart pumping even if you are not able to walk on your own.